ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Results

-As discussed in Sect.~\ref{sec:intro}, previous studies have already shown a correlation between the fraction of old galaxies and the cluster-centric distance.
-The results presented in Sect.~\ref{subsec:res-best-fit} are consistent with these previous works as they show that the stretch of SNe Ia found near the center of their nearest cluster have a high probability to be a realization of the low-stretch mode, which has already been shown to be associated with the old galaxy population \citep{nic21,gin23}.
-Therefore, we propose a new estimate of the fraction of quenched galaxies in clusters $F_{Q}(\mathcal{R}/\mathcal{R}_\mathrm{500})$ based on the fraction of old-environment SNe Ia as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$:
+As discussed in Sect.~\ref{sec:intro}, previous studies have already shown a correlation between the fraction of old galaxies and the clustercentric distance.
+The results presented in Sect.~\ref{subsec:res-best-fit} are consistent with these previous works because they show that the stretch of SNe Ia found near the center of their nearest cluster has a high probability to be a realization of the low-stretch mode, which has already been shown to be associated with the old galaxy population \citep{nic21,gin23}.
+Therefore, we propose a new estimate of the fraction of quenched galaxies in clusters $F_{Q}(\mathcal{R}/\mathcal{R}_\mathrm{500})$ based on the fraction of old-environment SNe Ia as a function of $\mathcal{R}/\mathcal{R}_\mathrm{500}$,

 As shown in Eq.~(\ref{eq:model1}), our model leads to $F_{old} = 1$ in the center of clusters.
-This assumption that all BCGs are old galaxies is valid as numerous studies have shown that the massive elliptical galaxies found at the core of galaxy clusters at low redshift are among the oldest galaxies in the universe \cite[\emph{e.g.}][]{rak07}.
-The fraction of quenched BCG, \emph{i.e.} with $\mathrm{sSFR} < 10^{-11}~\mathrm{yr}^{-1}$, is however slightly different because of feedback mechanisms induced by central AGN that can promote cooling and star formation \citep[\emph{e.g.}][]{mcd16}.
-Several follow-up studies of samples of BCG using UV broadband photometry, optical emission-line measurements, and mid-infrared photometry have shown that the fraction of star-forming BCG at $z\sim0$ is of the order of 5\% \citep[\emph{e.g.}][]{don10,fra14}.
-We thus assume that $F_Q(0) = 0.95$ based on these past studies.
-We further assume that the fraction of quenched galaxies obtained for large values of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ is equal to the one measured in the field using $H\alpha$ line data, \emph{e.g.} $F_Q^{\mathrm{field}} = 0.32\pm 0.07$ \citep{kop19}.
-We thus set $F_Q(100) = 0.32$ as our model is only constrained up to $\mathcal{R}/\mathcal{R}_\mathrm{500} = 100$, cf. Fig.~\ref{fig:x1_vs_rr500}.
-With these assumptions, we can estimate the radial variations of $F_Q$ based on Eq.~(\ref{eq:oldfrac}):
+This assumption that all BCGs are old galaxies is valid because numerous studies have shown that the massive elliptical galaxies found at the core of galaxy clusters at low redshift are some of the oldest galaxies in the Universe \cite[e.g.][]{rak07}.
+The fraction of quenched BCG, that is, BCGs with an $\mathrm{sSFR} < 10^{-11}~\mathrm{yr}^{-1}$, is slightly different, however, because of the feedback mechanisms induced by central AGN that can promote cooling and star formation \citep[e.g.][]{mcd16}.
+Several follow-up studies of samples of BCG using UV broadband photometry, optical emission-line measurements, and mid-infrared photometry have shown that the fraction of star-forming BCG at $z\sim0$ is about 5\% \citep[e.g.][]{don10,fra14}. {Furthermore, \cite{gra12} found a type II SN Ia in a cluster elliptical galaxy, which is clear evidence that there can be low-level star formation activity in red-sequence galaxies that appear to be quiescent in cluster cores.} We therefore assumed that $F_Q(0) = 0.95$ based on these past studies.
+We further assumed that the fraction of quenched galaxies obtained for high values of $\mathcal{R}/\mathcal{R}_\mathrm{500}$ is equal to the fraction measured in the field using $H\alpha$ line data, for example, $F_Q^{\mathrm{field}} = 0.32\pm 0.07$ \citep{kop19}.
+We therefore set $F_Q(100) = 0.32$ because our model is only constrained up to $\mathcal{R}/\mathcal{R}_\mathrm{500} = 100$ (see Fig.~\ref{fig:x1_vs_rr500}).
+With these assumptions, we estimated the radial variation in $F_Q$ based on Eq.~(\ref{eq:oldfrac}),